Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 A general principle governs every admissibility mechanism examined in this Part, independent of its domain or institutional form: a regulator can only constrain a system whose variety does not exceed its own.
 Where the space of admissible structures and interpretations is simpler than the space of structures and interpretations actually arising within the system, admissibility fails silently — not through the absence of rules, but through rules inadequate to what they attempt to govern.
 This principle, first stated formally in cybernetics as the Law of Requisite Variety, recurs wherever an admissibility mechanism is examined closely enough, and it governs the remainder of this Part.

-The following sections establish the regime conditions attaching to each stage of the formal sequence: Coexistence (17.2), the Cooperative Boundary (17.3), Temporal Coordination (17.4), and the admissibility of Signals themselves (17.5).
+The following sections unfold Regime across the cooperative sequence: Regime Formation, Coexistence, Cooperative Boundary, Temporal Coordination, Contribution, Observation, Signals, Expectation, Trust, Credibility, Credit, and Continuation.

 ## 17.1 Purpose of the Regime Layer